Mike Flanagan's unrealized projects: The Season of Passage

 In April 2021, Flanagan was announced to be developing a film for Universal Pictures based on the Christopher Pike novel The Season of Passage.

 Something Is Killing the Children

 In July 2021, Flanagan announced he was writing a streaming series based on the comic book Something Is Killing the Children for Boom!
 Studios and Netflix.
 By October 2022, he was no longer involved in the series.
 In February 2023, it was announced that Dark and 1899 creators Baran bo Odar and Jantje Friese had been hired to develop the adaptation after Flanagan had departed, owing to creative differences.

 Midnight Mass novel and film

 In September 2021, Flanagan revealed that prior to writing and directing the Netflix miniseries, he originally wrote Midnight Mass as a novel and feature film screenplay, before discarding both.
 The unfinished novel was featured in Flanagan's earlier films Hush (2016) and Gerald's Game (2017), as a means of "keeping the idea alive over the years".

+Untitled Star Wars horror film

+In October 2021, Flanagan expressed interest in writing and directing a horror film set in the Star Wars franchise.